-and $\Sigma_1(\D,\{A,B\})$ to be its subset with integer coordinates $x$ and $y$.
-The panels and walls are one-point subsets of the latter set and the chambers are open line segments between adjacent panels.
+and $\Sigma_1(\D,\{A,B\})$ is identified with its subset with integer coordinates $x$ and $y$.
+The panels and the walls are one-point subsets of the latter set and the chambers are open line segments between adjacent panels.